Dimensional Jump in Quantum Error Correction

 Equipped with dimensional jumps one can envision the 3D-local fault-tolerant quantum computing layout of figure~\ref{fig:layout}.
 The starting point is a stack of 2D color codes, analogous to the one proposed for toric codes in~\cite{dennis:2002:TQM}.
 Each layer encodes a single logical qubit, and all Clifford gates can be perfomed transversally.
 On one extreme of the stack sits a 3D color code lattice, and the 2D color code sitting next to it can be converted back and forth into a 3D color code.
 As a 2D code it can be part of the Clifford gates occurring in the stack, and as a 3D code it becomes isolated from the other 2D codes but a non-Clifford gate can be implemented, achieving universality~\cite{bombin:2007:3DCC}.

 An advantage of the layout is that all logical qubits but one are encoded in 2D, dramatically reducing the resources when compared with an all-3D encoding.
 Also important is that all elementary operations are quantum-local.
-As a drawback, the 3D capabilities are only available in one location, and therefore parallel computation is lost.
+As a drawback, the 3D capabilities are only available in one location, and therefore parallel computation is lost \footnote{ If the number of physical qubits is less of a concern, one can always consider a network of 3D codes connected by 2D codes.
+In such a setting parallel gates are again possible, subject to the locality constraints imposed by the lattice structure. }.
 The time overhead is still constant on the number of logical gates, and for this it is enough to be able to perform swap gates in the stack, with computations confined to neighbors of the 3D code.
 Finally, it is worth noting that, for the 2D and 3D constructions of~\cite{bombin:2015:gauge}, the required elementary measurements involve at most 6 physical qubits (plus any ancillas used).